-The auditor interviewed the Intake RS.
-The staff reports that he has received training on how to complete the assessment and score the instrument.
-He reports that he reviews the facility rules, expectations, and handbook.
-He states that he will explain the assessment took and its purpose before beginning the assessment.
-He states that should the resident report information that indicates that he may be more vulnerable to victimization or to abuse another resident, he will report that information to the Program Administrator and assign the resident to a designated PREA bed.
-He states that residents of opposite classifications will not be housed in the same dorm room.
+Should the resident report information that indicates that he may be more vulnerable to victimization or to abuse another resident, staff will report that information to the Operations Supervisor and assign the resident to a designated PREA bed.
+The Operations Supervisor states that residents of opposite classifications will not be housed in the same dorm room.

 The case managers are responsible for conducting thirty-day reassessments.
 The case managers report they will review the initial assessment and ensure that the information is in line with the information already received from the referring agency.
-The case managers report being trained on how to conduct an assessment and the Program Administrator will complete a quality assurance check on both the initial and reassessment.
+The case managers report being trained on how to conduct an assessment and the Program Coordinator will complete a quality assurance check on both the initial and reassessment.

-The auditor interviewed the Program Administrator.
-She reports that she will conduct a quality assurance check on the risk assessments.
-She reports that she is checking for accuracy of data and timeliness.
-The Program Administrator reports that residents will receive a reassessment if the facility should receive any additional relevant information or if the resident is involved in a sexual abuse incident.
+The auditor interviewed the Program Coordinator.
+She states that she tracks both initial and reassessments to ensure each is completed on time and that she will conduct a quality assurance check on the risk assessments.
+She reports that she is checking for accuracy of data compared to information on the resident's pre-sentence investigation.
+The Program Coordinator reports that residents will receive a reassessment if the facility should receive any additional relevant information or if the resident is involved in a sexual abuse incident.

 Residents interviewed stated they remember having an assessment performed during intake.
-They state that the RS staff explained the assessment, and most stated that they are familiar with the process due to being incarcerated at other facilities.
-The residents also state that at a later date their case manager's performed the same assessment.
+They state that staff explained the assessment, and most stated that they are familiar with the process due to being incarcerated at other facilities.
+No resident reported refusing to answer any of the questions.

-The agency has begun to document the assessment in the agency's resident database system.
-During the onsite visit the auditor was able to review assessments in the system.
+During the onsite visit the auditor was able to review assessments in the online database system.
 The auditor was also given a report that identifies each resident, their risk classification, intake date, assessment date, and reassessment date.
-The facility completed a total of three hundred-six (306) assessments and two hundred seventy-one (271) reassessments during the past twelve months.
 All assessments and reassessments were completed within the required time period.